lightningnetwork/lnd/aezeed/README.md

 # aezeed

-[In this PR](https://github.com/lightningnetwork/lnd/pull/773) we add a new package implementing the aezeed cipher seed scheme (based on [aez](http://web.cs.ucdavis.edu/~rogaway/aez/) ).
+[In this PR](https://github.com/lightningnetwork/lnd/pull/773) we added a new package implementing the aezeed cipher seed scheme (based on [aez](http://web.cs.ucdavis.edu/~rogaway/aez/)).

-This is a new scheme developed that aims to overcome the two major short comings of BIP39: a lack of a version, and a lack of a wallet birthday.
-A lack a version means that wallets may not necessarily know how to re-derive addresses during the recovery process.
+This new scheme aims to address two major features lacking in BIP39: versioning, and a wallet birthday.
+The lack a version means that wallets may not necessarily know how to re-derive addresses during the recovery process.
 A lack of a birthday means that wallets don’t know how far back to look in the chain to ensure that they derive all the proper